 Welcome back to school!
 We will learn about our bodies and participate in activities, and most of all have fun.
 I am looking forward to a fun and exciting time in P.E. this year.
-I am a graduate of UHCL, I have been teaching for 22 years, 12 years in P.E.
+I am a graduate of UHCL, I have been teaching for 23 years, 13 years in P.E.
 Your child will have Physical Education three days a week.
 Please have students know what days they have PE.
-To help in making this the best and safest experience possible, there are several procedures of which I would like you to be aware.
+To help in making this the best and safest experience possible, there are several procedures of which I would like you to be aware of.

 • DRESS: Students will need to be dressed appropriately for their P.E. class to be allowed to participate.
 Non-Participation due to footwear or dress will affect students grades.